AVJdataminer/content_dev/modules_oop.md

 `import pandas as pd`
 `import scipy`
 `from datetime import datetime`
-Those with `from` statements are absolute imports and are goo
+Those with `from` statements are absolute imports, only loading the specified function from the module.
+These are recommended when you only need one or two functions from a module as they result in more read

 ### Dependencies